Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>Can we pull a customer profile using just the external customer ID?</b></summary>

-Yes, this operation is possible using the query strong “externalId’ as demonstrated below: </br>
+Yes, this operation is possible using the query strong "externalId" as demonstrated below: </br>
 GET /v1/customers/?externalId=customerid

 </details>